Canitia/lamina/README.md

 - Show your custom site icon
 - Show your custom site logo
 - Slider support which automatically grabs the 3 latest 'sticky' posts
-- Today section (only shows the posts from the last day .. duh)
+- Today section (only shows the posts from the current day .. duh)
 - Custom Canitia 'theme' settings (sidebar left/right, slider on/off and today section on/off options)
 - Custom tag, category, author, search and error pages.